JENebel/Cadabra/README.md

 The engine supports the [UCI protocol](https://backscattering.de/chess/uci/) as well as these additional commands:

     d                 Pretty prints the current position.

     fen               Prints the Forsynth Edwards Notation(FEN) for the current position.

     x                 Quits the engine.
 Equivalent to the UCI 'quit' command.

     move [move]       Make a move on the current position.
                       The move must be legal, and should be formatted in UCI format, eg. a2a4 or b7b8q.

     eval              Print the static heuristic evaluation of the current position in centipawns.

     zobrist           Print the zobrist hash of the current position.

     perft [depth]     Perform a perft test to the desired depth.

     bench [save?]
 Benchmark the engine.
 Performs a benchmark of perft and search performance.
                       If 'save' is appended, it saves the results for use as a baseline.
                       Future runs will then be compared to this result.
                       The preffered way is to run with the 'bench' argument instead to reduce vaiables.

     legal             Lists all legal moves on the current position.

     threefold         Prints true if in a threefold repetition stalemate, otherwise prints false.

-    clear_hash      Clears the internal hash table manually.
+    cleartt           Clears the internal transposition table manually.

+    fillrate [fine?]
+Displays the current fill rate of transposition table in percentage.
+Add 'fine' to also get fill rate for each bucket slot.

 <a id="options"></a>